2021 New York Giants season: Week 18: vs. Washington Football Team

-In a near empty MetLife Stadium, the Giants offense only had 78 total yards through the first three quarters, including QB sneaks on back-to-back plays—2nd and 11 on the NYG-2, 3rd and 9 on the NYG-4—in the second quarter, to the chagrin of the fans in attendance.
+In a near empty MetLife Stadium, the Giants offense only had 78 total yards through the first three quarters, including quarterback sneaks on back-to-back plays—2nd and 11 on the Giants' 2, 3rd and 9 on the Giants' 4—in the second quarter, to the chagrin of the fans in attendance.
 Washington had a 12–0 lead going into the fourth quarter after two first half field goals and a Bobby McCain pick six.
 Jake Fromm threw his first career touchdown pass to Darius Slayton for the Giants, then Antonio Gibson scored a touchdown for Washington.
 After a Fromm fumble, Joey Slye kicked his third field goal of the game to close out the 2021 season for both teams.

 With the loss, the Giants finished the season 4–13 on a 6-game losing streak, all by double digits, the first such occurrence in franchise history.
 This was the second time in franchise history the Giants lost 13 games, and the first time the Giants had been swept by Washington since 2011.
 Joe Judge became the first Giants head coach to lose 13 games in a season.
-(Ben McAdoo only lost 10 games in 2017, as he was fired before the end of the season).
+(Ben McAdoo only lost 10 games in 2017, as he was fired before the end of the season.)

 The Giants recorded just 5 receiving touchdowns by wide receivers all season.
 Free agent signee Kenny Golladay and first round pick Kadarius Toney both failed to record a touchdown.
 Slayton's touchdown was the first by a Giants wide receiver since Dante Pettis in Week 7.

 The Giants secured the 5th and 7th picks in the 2022 NFL draft, the latter by virtue of the Chicago Bears in the Justin Fields trade.

 The following day, the Giants announced Dave Gettleman's retirement as General Manager after a 19–46 record over four seasons, and that Judge would remain as head coach in 2022.
 However, the team went back on that promise and fired Judge the following day, finishing with a 10–23 record.

 Notably, this was the last game the Washington Football Team played with their temporary moniker, rebranding as the Commanders ahead the 2022 season after changing their name in 2020.